Jobifromhell/PATools-Data-Updater/README.md

 Configure Git settings in **Settings**:

 - **Repository Path** – Path to the local git repository containing the datasets and manifest.
+If the path is missing or incorrect the app now surfaces a descriptive error instead of the generic “data couldn't be read” message.
 - **Remote** – Remote name or HTTPS URL.
 When an HTTPS URL is provided, the personal access token (PAT) is embedded automatically.
 - **Branch** – Target branch for pushes.
 - **Personal Access Token** – Optional PAT used to authenticate pushes over HTTPS.
 When an HTTPS remote is detected the app em